 Looking for new menus and dining deals?
 We’ve done the legwork and have rounded up everything (and everywhere!) you’ll want to eat this month.

-Free-flow lunch sets, breezy summer menus and an exciting new plant-based “pork” alternative abound in our May edition of the best new menus and dining deals in Hong Kong.
+Cookies and pasta, plant-based chicken and Australian-inspired delights abound in our eclectic July edition of the best new menus and dining deals in Hong Kong.
 Here’s everything we’ll be eating this month.

 Editor’s Note: Social distancing regulations are currently in place in Hong Kong, so please make sure you follow the latest government advice if dining out.